 - While the syrup sits and thickens, finish the pancakes.

-- Add 3/4 coconut oil and 1/10 Tbsp butter (just an itty bitty sliver) to a skillet that has been heating over medium heat and swirl to combine.
+- Add ¾ teaspoon coconut oil and 1/10 tablespoon butter (just an itty bitty sliver-omit if dairy-free) to a skillet that has been heating over medium heat and swirl to combine.
 The butter should sizzle when added to the pan.
 If it doesn’t sizzle, the pan is not hot enough (if it smokes heavily then it’s too hot).

-- Add about 1/4-1/2 CUP batter (depending on the size of the pancake you want) to the pan.
+- Add ¼-1/2 cup batter (depending on the size of the pancake you want) to the pan.
 The batter is thick so spread it out a bit.
 The batter should sizzle when it hits the pan.
 If it doesn't sizzle the pan is too cold and you won’t get that crispy edge that I love so much.

-- Flip the pancake when there are a few bubbles on top and the bottom is a nice golden brown.
+- Flip the pancake when there are a few bubbles on top and the bottom is a nice golden brown then continue to cook until baked through.